Page 45 Review by Stephen

 Our other protagonist, meanwhile, finds himself too anxious for the ubiquitous yet kindly meant small talk, thwarted in the scrum of a supermarket, started on by a stag night then the recipient of a hen partys excess all over his slippers.

-In addition, there is a blindingly clever use of colour throughout, right to the very end!
-So many individual panels merit special scrutiny to see what they say beyond the immediate and obvious, while moments snatched under sky while hes walking the dog or she having a jog then stretched flat on her back are sublime!
-While her hot bare feet, peeled free of socks, soak in the luxury of the cool, soft grass, birds wheel overhead...
+Theres a very clever use of colour throughout, right to the end.
+So many individual panels merit scrutiny to see what they say beyond the immediate and obvious, while moments snatched under sky while hes walking the dog or shes having a jog (then stretched flat on her back) are sublime!
+While her hot feet, peeled free of socks, soak in the luxury of the cool, soft grass, birds wheel overhead...

-Ive just scratched the surface; underneath you will find all sorts of wistful, alone-at-home pining, the loyalty of dogs, the impudence of algorithms, the ugly back-end alleys of immaculately maintained street-cafe shop-fronts, and the sort of stoicism which gives us all courage to carry on whatever the weather meteorological or metaphorical.
+Ive only scratched the surface; underneath you will find wistful, alone-at-home pining, the loyalty of dogs, the impudence of algorithms, the ugly back alleys of immaculately maintained street-cafe fronts and the sort of stoicism which gives us all courage to carry on whatever the weather meteorological or metaphorical.